July 9, 2020

 A cookie table is a community effort.
 Sometimes, mothers, aunts, and grandmothers start baking months before a wedding or graduation party, shaping and freezing hundreds or thousands of cookies.
 The end result is a display heaped with family-recipe sweets in different sizes, shapes, and colors, on trays and stands, bountiful enough to overshadow or replace a wedding cake.
 Guests fill plates, load take-home boxes, and discreetly stuff napkins with kiffles, thumbprints, pizzelles, and clothespin cookies.
 The tradition has a second act: the next morning’s cookie breakfast.

-The cookie table originated, according to its chroniclers, as an all-hands-in alternative to expensive wedding cakes for Italian and Eastern European immigrant families in eastern Ohio and western Pennsylvania.
-The practice is still more or less localized around Youngstown and Pittsburgh.
-If, like many of us, you’ve never known the joys of an all-you-can-eat cookie bar at a family gathering, you can get a taste, even in these distanced times, from Bonnie Tawse’s charming new Belt Cookie Table Cookbook.
+The cookie table originated as an all-hands-in alternative to expensive wedding cakes for Italian and Eastern European immigrant families in eastern Ohio and western Pennsylvania.
+It’s still mostly localized in those areas.
+But if, like many of us, you’ve never known the joys of an all-you-can-eat cookie bar at a family gathering, you can get a taste from Bonnie Tawse’s charming new Belt Cookie Table Cookbook.

-Tawse immersed herself in cookie table culture to collect forty-one time-tested and treasured recipes—going from the Cookie Table and Cocktail Gala in Youngstown to the 15,500-member Youngstown Cookie Table group on Facebook.
-She found sweets with Rust Belt roots generations deep and others that demonstrate the cookie table’s versatility, including the truffle-like brigadeiros that a Brazilian mother-of-the-bride made to go with the groom’s mother’s baklava at a wedding in Ohio.
+Tawse immersed herself in cookie table culture to collect forty-one time-tested and treasured recipes—going from the Cookie Table and Cocktail Gala in Youngstown to the 15,500-member Youngstown Cookie Table Facebook group.
 The first time I flipped through the book, I stopped at these throwback cream wafers, contributed by Youngstown cookie table enthusiasts Sally Palumbo and Chelsey Ludwiczak.

 Cream Wafers